dapr/docs/howto/setup-secret-store/local-secret-store.md

 > The Local secret store is in no way recommended for production environments.

+> The Local secret store works with key value pairs.

 ## Contents

 - [Create JSON file to hold the secrets](#create-json-file-to-hold-the-secrets)